souktha/souktha.github.io/software/freertos-port/index.rst

 So at this point, any headers that are FreeRTOS's are in *freertos-rtx/include/freertos* where I eventually populated with more header files specific to my device drivers or task applications.
-All of the header files to be added can be at the top *include* directory so they wouldn't mixed up with FreeRTOS's native files.
+All of the header files to be added can be at the top *include* directory so they wouldn't mix up with FreeRTOS's native files.
 This would help future porting to the later version easier by knowing where all the files came from.

 Next was to bring in C source files of FreeRTOS into my *freertos-rtx*.
 I created *src* directory and copied all